nlenzo/final_project/README.md

 The program must terminate, and the only limitation is `ndisk` being too large, causing a stack overflow in the recursive function call.

 ## Input
-An integer `ndisk` that specify the number of disk to solve for.
+An integer `ndisk` that specifies the number of disks to solve for.

 ## Output
-Step-by-step instruction on how to solve the puzzle.
+Step-by-step instructions on how to solve the puzzle.

 ## Compile
 Run `make all` to make all